• Artwork

 Harmonic Strings102523-021 copy 2 2.jpg

-I am currently facilitating One Million Stars Texas, part of the global star weaving project One Billion Stars (formerly The One Million Stars to End Violence Project), created by weaving artist Maryann Talia Pau in Australia (2012).
+One Million Stars Texas is part of the global star weaving project One Billion Stars (formerly The One Million Stars to End Violence Project), created by weaving artist Maryann Talia Pau in Australia (2012).

-One Billion Stars is an international weaving project that invites communities around the world to weave these symbols of light, courage and solidarity to end all forms of violence.
-This project aims to build community connections and a positive impact on local issues of violence using a traditional Indigenous/Pasifika weaving craft: star weaving.
+One Billion Stars is an international weaving project that invites communities around the world to weave these symbols of light, courage and solidarity for violence free communities.

 “Building community connections and creating a safe sense of belonging is the heart of our star weaving movement.
 Every time a person weaves a star, they are making a small but active stance against violence.
 Weaving stars helps us to feel less alone, less overwhelmed by the enormity of violence and more confident to face the next step.”
 Maryann Talia Pau

 We launched our Texas project in November 2020.
 Since then, we have grown a star weaving community in Texas.
-Our goals for the project are to connect communities, be in conversation around issues of violence, collaborate with organizations and work together to grow our star weaving movement for violence free communities - to join together in our solidarity against all forms of violence.
+Our goals are to connect communities, be in conversation around issues of violence, collaborate with organizations and work together to grow our star weaving movement for violence free communities.
 In Spring, 2023 we reached our first milestone goal of weaving 10,000 stars together!

 TTV star.png